 If an application for admission has been turned down by the Governing Body, parents can appeal to an Independent Appeals Panel.
-This appeal must be sent in writing to the Clerk to the Governors at the College within 20 College days of refusal.
+This appeal must be sent in writing to the College within 20 College days of refusal.
 Parents must give reasons for appealing in writing, and the decision of the Appeals Panel is binding on the Governing Body.

-Sixth Form Admission Policy 2020/2021
+Sixth Form Admission Policy 2023/2024